LeoGabonadaFIT/WD-GABONADA-S4/readme.md

 Guiding Question:
 - What is the project
+  The project is seatwork 4
 - Whats the purpose
+  To express different kinds of hero pages
 - What are key components
 - What technology used and how it is used